10 Signs Your Child May Need a Diet Change

 Sporadic Emotions: High highs and low lows; sudden tantrums or more extreme tantrums than normal.

 - One of the first ways the body excretes toxins is through urine.
-When toxic urine comes into the bladder, it irritates and causes a chronic underlying inflammation in the mucous membranes of the bladder and urethra.
-As a result, the child does not have a chance to get to the bathroom – and may not even wake.
-(Daytime urinating is more frequent)
+When toxic urine comes into the bladder, it irritates and causes chronic underlying inflammation in the mucous membranes of the bladder and urethra.
+As a result, the child does not have a chance to get to the bathroom – and may not even wake up at night.
+(Daytime urinating is more frequent, too.)

 Dry Skin, Rashes, Acne, Eczema, Cradle Cap, Dandruff

-- Fat soluble vitamins such as A, D, E and K are linked to keeping the skin moist.
-But a diet rich in sugars and carbohydrates, processed/refined food, caffeine, alcohol, rancid oils and fats leads to skin irritations.
-The gut is directly linked to the skin; heal the gut.
-Heal the skin.
+- Fat-soluble vitamins like A, D, E and K are linked to keeping the skin healthy.
+A diet full of sugars and carbohydrates, processed/refined food, caffeine, alcohol, rancid oils, and unhealthy fats leads to skin irritations.
+The gut is directly linked to the skin.
+Heal the gut and heal the skin.

 Anxiety or Depression

-- While sugary foods, or a bottle of sugary milk at bedtime can cause cavities, I am talking about chronic cavities.
+- While sugary foods or a bottle of milk at bedtime can cause cavities, this warning sign is aimed at chronic cavities.

-- When we eat foods that aren’t nutrient dense, our bodies are hungry.
+- When we eat foods that aren’t nutrient-dense, our bodies are hungry.
 The body becomes starved for good nutrition and that’s why you won’t feel satisfied when eating highly processed foods and/or foods devoid of nutrients.
-Our bodies were meant to feel satisfied with a balance of all foods.
+Our bodies were meant to feel satisfied with the balance of all foods.